 Improvements at the facility have required nearly 9 million man hours, involving more than 5,000 individual workers.
-The facility began receiving propane in January 2015, and it ships approximately 70,000 barrels a day of propane and ethane for distribution to local, regional and international markets.
+The facility began receiving propane in January 2015, and it ships propane and ethane for distribution to local, regional and international markets.
 The facility commissioned a first-of-its-kind ethane truck-loading rack to complement its existing terminal that supplies propane for local and regional delivery.

-In April 2019, Energy Transfer announced a project labor agreement (PLA) with the Philadelphia Building Trades, an association of some 50 local unions, for work on the MHIC.
+In April 2019, Energy Transfer announced a project labor agreement with the Philadelphia Building Trades, an association of some 50 local unions, for work on the Marcus Hook terminal.
 The two-year, $200 million agreement is estimated to create 1,200 jobs.

-There are other industries benefiting from the revitalization at MHIC, including maritime-related jobs such as ship agents, cargo surveyors, tug assists, ship chandlers and launch companies.
+There are other industries benefiting from the revitalization at the Marcus Hook Terminal, including maritime-related jobs such as ship agents, cargo surveyors, tug assists, ship chandlers and launch companies.